-There are ten required practicals, any of which could appear in the exam paper, Pupils therefore carry out the practicals themselves as an important way to reinforce the method and aid recall in the exam.
+There are ten required practicals, any of which could appear in the examination papers.
+Pupils carry out the practicals in class as an important way to reinforce the method and aid recall in the examination.

 Summary of content Examination (Exam is 100% of mark) 1.
 Cell biology Two papers: each paper will assess knowledge and understanding from different topics.
 The questions will use clear and simpler language, to assess students only on their scientific ability.
 2. Organisation Duration: both papers are 1 hour 45 minutes.
 Tier: Foundation and Higher.
-Infection and response Bioenergetics Weighting : the papers are equally weighted.
-Each is worth 50% of the grade and has 100 marks available.
-T. Dioenergetics Question types : multiple choice, structured, closed short answer and open response 5.
-Homeostasis and response Paper 1 : Topics 1-4: Cell biology; Organisation; Infection and response and Bioenergetics.
+3. Infection and response4.
+Bioenergetics Weighting : the papers are equally weighted.
+Each is worth 50% of the grade and has 100 marks available. · · Question types: multiple choice, structured, closed short answer and open response 5.
+Homeostasis and response Paper 1: Topics 1-4: Cell biology; Organisation; Infection and response and Bioenergetics.
 6. Inheritance, variation and evolution Paper 2 : Topics 5-7: Homeostasis and response; Inheritance, variation and evolution and Ecology 7.
-Ecology
+Ecology www.aga.org.uk - AQA Website